-- Continuous Glucose Monitoring System (CGMS[®]) (MiniMed) in 1999 (approved for 3-day use in a physician's office). - GlucoWatch G2[®] Biographer in 2001.
-Of note, the GlucoWatch has not been available since 2008 - Guardian[®]-RT (Real-Time) CGMS (MiniMed, now Medtronic) in 2005. - Dexcom[®] STS CGMS system (DexCom) was approved by FDA in 2006. - Paradigm[®] REAL-Time System (MiniMed, now Medtronic) was approved in 2006.
+- Continuous Glucose Monitoring System (CGMS®) (MiniMed) in 1999 (approved for 3-day use in a physician's office). - GlucoWatch G2[®] Biographer in 2001.
+Of note, the GlucoWatch has not been available since 2008 - Guardian®-RT (Real-Time) CGMS (MiniMed, now Medtronic) in 2005. - Dexcom® STS CGMS system (DexCom) in 2006. - Paradigm® REAL-Time System (MiniMed, now Medtronic) in 2006.
 This system integrates a CGM with a Paradigm insulin pump.
-The second generation system is called Paradigm Revel System - FreeStyle Navigator[®] CGM System (Abbott) was approved in 2008. - Dexcom G4 Platinum (Dexcom) CGM was approved in 2012 for use in adults 18 years and older.
+The second-generation system is called Paradigm Revel System. - FreeStyle Navigator® CGM System (Abbott) in 2008. - Dexcom G4 Platinum (Dexcom) CGM in 2012 for use in adults 18 years and older.
 The device can be worn for up to 7 days.
-In 2014, FDA expanded use to include patients with diabetes, age 2 to 17 years old. - Dexcom G5 Mobile CGM (Dexcom) was approved in 2016 as a replacement for fingerstick blood glucose testing in patients 2 years and older.
-System requires at least 2 daily fingerstick tests for calibration purposes, but additional fingersticks are not necessary because treatment decisions can be made based on device readings. - Dexcom G6 Mobile CGM (Dexcom) was approved in 2018 and is indicated for the management of diabetes in persons 2 years and older.
+In 2014, FDA expanded use to include patients with diabetes, age 2 to 17 years old. - Dexcom G5 Mobile CGM (Dexcom) in 2016 as a replacement for fingerstick blood glucose testing in patients 2 years and older.
+System requires at least 2 daily fingerstick tests for calibration purposes,

+- but additional fingersticks are not necessary because treatment decisions can be made based on device readings. - Dexcom G6 Continuous Glucose Monitoring System (Dexcom) in 2018 and is indicated for the management of diabetes in persons 2 years and older.
 It is intended to replace fingerstick blood glucose testing for diabetes treatment decisions.
-It is also intended to autonomously communicate with digitally connected devices, including automated insulin dosing (AID) systems. - Freestyle Libre® Pro Flash Glucose Monitoring System (Abbott) was approved in 2017 for use in adults 18 years and older.
+It is also intended to autonomously communicate with digitally connected devices, including automated insulin dosing (AID) systems, with 10-day wear. - Freestyle Libre® Flash Glucose Monitoring System (Abbott) in 2017 for use in adults 18 years and older.
 It is indicated for the management of diabetes and can be worn up to 10 days.
 It is designed to replace blood glucose testing for diabetes treatment decisions.
-In 2018, the duration of use was extended to 14 days. - Guardian Connect (Medtronic MiniMed) was approved in 2018 for adolescents and adults age 14 75 years.
+In 2018, the duration of use was extended to 14 days. - Guardian Connect (Medtronic MiniMed) in 2018 for adolescents and adults age 14 75 years.
 It is used for continuous or periodic monitoring of interstitial glucose levels.
-It provides real-time glucose values, trends, and alerts through a Guardian Connect app installed on a compatible consumer electronic mobile device. - Eversense Continuous Glucose Monitoring System (Senseonics) was approved in 2018 for use in adults age 18 years and older.
+It provides real-time glucose values, trends, and alerts through a Guardian Connect app installed on a compatible consumer electronic mobile device. - Eversense Continuous Glucose Monitoring System (Senseonics) in 2018 for use in adults age 18 years and older.
 It continually measures glucose levels up to 90 days.
-The device initially approved as an adjunctive device to complement, not replace, information obtained from standard home blood glucose monitoring devices.
+The device was initially approved as an adjunctive device to complement, not replace, information obtained from standard home blood glucose monitoring devices.
+In 2019, FDA expanded use to replace fingerstick blood glucose measurements for diabetes treatment decisions.
+Historical data from the system can be interpreted to aid in providing therapy adjustments.